(a) Appropriate language

 Sometimes it will be convenient to refer to a case, article, agreement or other source by an abbreviated name, where the full name is long or the source is referred to very frequently.
 These abbreviated names are known as reference tags, and can be used in both the main text and the footnotes.

 However, it is not necessary to use a reference tag if the abbreviation being adopted obviously refers to only one source.
-Whether a reference tag is needed is a matter for the writer's individual judgement.
+Whether a reference tag is needed is a matter for the writer’s judgement.

 When the source is referred to for the first time in the main text, write its name out in full, followed by the reference tag in round brackets.